 John Sherman was born in 1942 in Camden, New Jersey.
 Like everyone, John spent most of his life unconsciously searching for the one perfect path out of the wilderness of human life; the one perfect idea, the one perfect thing to think, to understand, to want, to have, to believe, to become that would bring him salvation and satisfaction.
-The course of John’s search was extreme compared to most, but the result was the same: nothing worked, nothing ever does.
+The course of John’s search was extreme compared to most, but the result was the same: nothing worked; nothing ever does.

-In March of 1979, he escaped again from the federal prison where he was serving his sentence.
-In April of 1981, after two years on the FBI’s Ten Most Wanted list, he was finally captured for the last time and returned to prison.
+On December 17, 1981, after two years on the FBI’s Ten Most Wanted list, he was captured for the last time and returned to prison.

 John spent the rest of his time in prison trying to find something that he could do that would bring him back to the state of indifference and apathy that he had enjoyed prior to that experience.
 This effort unexpectedly brought him to true freedom by means of an extremely simple act of attention.

 Three and a half years later, in April of 1998, he was released on parole.
 Upon his release, he moved to Boulder, Colorado.

 Carla Sherman (née Vilela Baptista) was born in 1961 in Rio de Janeiro, Brazil.
 She earned a Master of Arts degree from the Universidade Federal do Rio de Janeiro (UFRJ) [Federal University of Rio de Janeiro] and she taught French and French Literature at her alma mater and at the Universidade Estadual do Rio de Janeiro (UERJ) [State University of Rio de Janeiro].